francis-collab/alu-shell/basics/README.md

 #!/bin/bash : acts as a shell
-rmdir /tmp/my_first_directory : deletes the directory my_first_directory which is in /tmp directory.
+cd - : changes the working directory to the previous one.